 Honor Allen MBACP; Dip.Therapeutic Counselling; B.Ed (Hons)

 As a Person Centred counsellor I offer a confidential counselling service that is empathetic, non-judgmental and tailored to each client’s need.
-This gives my clients the opportunity to reflect on their experiences in a peaceful environment and explore possible ways forward for personal growth and future emotional health.
+This gives my clients the opportunity to reflect on their experiences in a peaceful environment in the Sefton Park area of Liverpool and to explore possible ways forward for personal growth and future emotional health.

 There are many situations in life when we might seek the support of a counsellor.
 It maybe that we are facing challenges that we feel overwhelmed by or issues that we have not been able to resolve alone.
 We can face times of significant change when we look for outside help.